codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

           * GitLab Server: `<server-url>/api/v4`
           * Bitbucket Cloud: `https://api.bitbucket.org/2.0`
           * Bitbucket Server: `<server-url>/rest/api/1.0`
-      * <provider> is the Git provider for the runtime.
+      * `<provider>` is the Git provider for the runtime.
 The same provider is used to install additional runtimes in the same account.
 Can be one of the following:
-          * GitHub and GitHub Enterprise: <span class="highlighter-rouge"github</span></li>
+          * GitHub and GitHub Enterprise: `github`
           * GitLab Cloud and GitLab Server: `gitlab`
           * Bitbucket Cloud: `bitbucket`
           * Bitbucket Server: `bitbucket-server`